Minimalist Camping: Packing Tips for Camping

-1. Skip the fancy stuff.
+1. Skip the Fancy Gear

 Minimalist camping is all about roughing it—and making substitutions for (or going without) your usual creature comforts.
 For example, you don’t need an enormous, fancy tent.
 You can make do with a simple tarp or a hammock.
 For campfires, skip the lighters and boxes of matches, and pack a simple flint instead.
 What about that portable coffee maker?
 Well, there’s something beautifully nostalgic—and tasty—about perfecting the art of coffee cooked over an open flame.
+Minimalism at its best!

-2. Follow the one-bag rule.
+2. Follow the One-Bag Rule

 Minimalist camping means no more than one bag per person, and children under 10 years old should share a bag.
 The bag should hold clothes, bathing needs, and entertainment.
-Smart campers use packing organizers to make things very easy to locate: Toiletries go in one bag, underwear and accessories in another, and so on.
+Smart campers use packing organizers to make things very easy to locate: Toiletries go in their own toiletry kit to keep things neat in one bag, underwear and accessories in their own packing cube, and so on.

-3. Stick to the essentials.
+3. Stick to the Essentials

-While putting items into your single bag, whittle your packing list down to the essentials.
+While putting items into your minimalist camping gear, whittle your packing list down to the essentials.
 You don’t need to bring multiple outfits for a weekend in the woods.
 Rather, each person will need a sleeping bag, a small amount of clothing, and the most basic hygiene necessities.
 If you're going for only a weekend, consider bringing just what’s on your body, one extra shirt, a toothbrush, toothpaste, and deodorant.
 Camping is, after all, about becoming one with nature, and a little sweat and dirt is part of that experience.

-4. Cook like a caveman.
+4. Cook Like a Caveman.

-5. Don’t neglect self-care.
+5. Don’t Neglect Self-Care

-6. Resist the urge for luxuries.
+6. Resist the Urge for Luxuries

 Leave behind anything that functions only as a comfort item.
 Bringing things like large lamps and heaters defeat the purpose of going camping.
 If you don't want to deal with a chilly night, perhaps you should consider renting an RV or a cabin instead of sleeping in a tent.

-And for even more comprehensive packing tips, check out the ultimate packing checklist.
+What else would you recommend?
+Share your own tips for packing for camping!
+And for even more comprehensive packing tips, check out the ultimate packing list for camping beginners.

 Related Links (from Eagle Creek blog):